 When cash gets tight, sales and marketing budgets often get cut first.
 Yet these investments drive future revenue.
 Cutting them can accelerate decline rather than extend runway. - Ignoring leading indicators until cash is critical

 Monthly burn rate monitoring gives you time to adjust.
-Waiting until cash is nearly gone leaves you with few options and little leverage. - Optimizing for runway at the expense of valuation
+Waiting until cash is nearly gone leaves you with few options and little leverage.
+This increases the risk of developing a negative burn rate or negative cash flow, which can quickly deplete your cash reserves and threaten your company’s financial health. - Optimizing for runway at the expense of valuation

 Aggressive cost-cutting can hurt the growth metrics that drive valuation.
 If you’re planning to raise again, consider how your decisions affect investor perception. - Failing to model multiple scenarios